Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

 A dataframe with all data required for fitting the model.
-This includes all observation variables and covariates specified in the models for the reproduction number and ascertainment rates. |
+This includes all observations and covariates specified in the model. |

 algorithm